Behind every great National Geographic story is a great storyteller.

 I Bought a Rainforest:

 Charlie Hamilton James

-Discover what it’s like to live in—not just visit—two of the world’s great wildlife parks.
-Charlie Hamilton James has been shooting in Peru’s Manu National Park—the most bio-diverse place on Earth—for more than two decades.
+Charlie Hamilton James told us what it’s like to live in—not just visit—two of the world’s great wildlife parks.
+He has been shooting in Peru’s Manu National Park—the most bio-diverse place on Earth—for more than two decades.

-Join this critically acclaimed photojournalist as he recounts his unlikely journey from the Peruvian rainforest to the mountain landscapes of Yellowstone—plus a sneak peek at his latest project, inside Tanzania’s Serengeti.
+The critically acclaimed photojournalist recounted his unlikely journey from the Peruvian rainforest to the mountain landscapes of Yellowstone—and gave a sneak peek at his latest project, inside Tanzania’s Serengeti.